-Our New Year's Resolution survey found that an overwhelming 71% of people with asthma think their condition will hold them back from achieving their new year's resolutions.
+Our New Year's Resolution survey found that as many as 71% of people with asthma think their condition will hold them back from achieving their new year's resolutions.
 It doesn't have to - there are lots of little steps you can take to reduce your risk of symptoms and get on with whatever you want to do.

 Know whether you're at risk of an asthma attack in the new year